sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/de_novo_assembly.md

       - `--cov-cutoff auto`: Automatically sets the coverage cutoff.
       - `-o $x"_output"`: Specifies the output directory for the SPAdes assembly.

-We will use contigs generated from this section to complete the AMR Profiling in a later section.
+We will use contigs generated from this section to complete later sections.

 ## Quiz